alextanhongpin/database-design/trigger.md

 # Postgres Triggers

 - triggers attached to tables are removed when the table is dropped, so we do not need to include it in the migration down file
+- triggers can be attached to a single column, or multiple columns, or the whole row

 ## Finding all Database Triggers